charliecalvert/CloudNotes/Assignments/BashExpressScript.md

 ## Overview

-The goal of this assignment is to help you learn how to run and create simple bash scripts.
+The goal of this assignment is to help you learn how to:

+- Run and create simple bash scripts.
+- Understand and tweak a few aspects of the Bash shell

 Bash scripts help you automate tasks.
-Knowing how to with even relatively simple scripts can make you significantly more productive.
+Knowing how to run or create even relatively simple scripts can make you significantly more productive.

 There will also be sections learning how to use aliases and environment variables to customize your environment.
 Bash scripts frequently make use of environment variables.
 Understanding how to use them can be a very skill.

 This assignment assumes that you have installed my collection of sample programs called [JsObjects][elf-js-objects] on your system.
-When reviewing the [JsObjects README][e]f-js-objects], be sure to read the section on Navigating JsObjects.
+When reviewing the [JsObjects README][elf-js-objects], be sure to read the section on Navigating JsObjects.

 ## Step One: Learn to Navigate {#navigate}